 Okinawan culture reflects the importance of the sea, as the provider of food, and the influences of trade with China, Japan, Korea and Southeast Asia.
 Music and dance are of central importance, particularly the sanshin lute.
 Some Okinawans often like to emphasise the peaceful symbolism of having a musical instrument as the mainstay of their culture, rather than a weapon as in the rest of Japan.

-Cloth and clothing: traditional Okinawan clothes resemble the yukata, and Okinawa is well known for handwoven and dyed fabric using natural colours including native indigo, and colours from tree barks and local earths.
-Designs tended to be geometric, and varied from island to island.
-In particular, Naha is famous for bingata, formed by stencilling a resistant paste onto cloth and then dying the material, and Kume Island for kasuri, a handspun silk patterned brown and yellow.
-The Miyako Islands have their own style involving an indigo dyed cloth called jofu where a large design is made up from an intricate pattern of smaller kasuri-style crosses.
+Cloth and clothing: traditional Okinawan clothes resemble the yukata, and Okinawa is well known for handwoven and dyed fabric using natural colours including native indigo, and pigments from tree barks and local earth.
+Designs tended to be geometric and varied from island to island.
+In particular, Naha is famous for bingata, formed by stencilling a resistant paste onto the cloth and then dying the material, and Kume Island for Kasuri, handspun silk patterned brown and yellow.
+The Miyako Islands have their style involving an indigo dyed cloth called jofu where a large design is made up of an intricate pattern of smaller Kasuri-style crosses.

 Bingata-style (紅型, lit. “red style”) dying was often used for making women’s clothing for dances, particularly for the brightly coloured kimono of the zo-odori (popular dances).
 Designs incorporated images of flowers, birds and other animals, waves and clouds and so on.
 The variety of designs and ways of producing them attest to the many different influences on Okinawan culture.

-Eisa Dance: Performed at obon, the summer festival of the dead (from July 13 to 15 in Okinawa), eisa is a traditional folk dance.
+Eisa Dance: Performed at Obon, the summer festival of the dead (from July 13 to 15 in Okinawa), eisa is a traditional folk dance.
 Similar to such dances in other parts of Japan, the dancers move in a circle around a raised stage on which stand the musicians, playing the shamisen, taiko, and smaller hand drums called paranku.
-Eisa usually takes place on the last night of the obon festivities to give rest to the departed spirits of the dead, and the dancers make the rounds of all the houses in the village after an initial dance in the central square dedicated to the gods.
+Eisa usually takes place on the last night of the Obon festivities to give rest to the departed spirits of the dead, and the dancers make the rounds of all the houses in the village after a first dance in the central square dedicated to the gods.

-Accessories: a few of the more common traditional accessories used in the dances of Okinawa include the hanagasa, a large hat that resembles a large flower.
-Coloured a bright vermilion with blue and silver patterns symbolizing waves, the hat is quite different to the hanagasa of Yamagata and other parts of Japan.
-The hanazumi tisaji is a long length of fabric that young women would make and dye themselves, to present to a man she liked as a token of her esteem.
+Accessories: a few of the more common traditional accessories used in the dances of Okinawa include the hanagasa, a large hat that resembles a giant flower.
+The hat is coloured a bright vermilion with blue and silver patterns symbolising waves and is entirely different from the hanagasa of Yamagata and other parts of Japan.
+The hanazumi tisaji is an extended length of fabric that young women would make and dye themselves, to present to a man she liked as a token of her esteem.
 The hanazumi tisaji was thought to have talismanic powers.

 Karate: Okinawa is the home of karate, a mixture of a local martial art “Ti” and Chinese Kung Fu.
-Okinawa remains a highly important centre for karate, and many schools have dojo in Okinawa and international competitions are held regularly.
+Okinawa remains a highly important centre for karate, and many schools have a dojo in Okinawa, and international competitions are held regularly.

 Lacquerware: Perhaps the most famous craft in Okinawa is lacquerware.
 Lacquerware is made by applying the resin of the Urushi tree to a base.
-At a temperature of over 20 degrees centigrade and humidity of over 80% in strong ultraviolet light the lacquer will harden to a strong, clear varnish.
-These conditions exist in Okinawa, making it ideal for production of this work.
-Mixing the resin with cinnabar makes the familiar bright red lacquer of Japanese work.
+At a temperature of over 20 degrees centigrade and humidity of over 80% in strong ultraviolet light, the lacquer will harden to a strong, clear varnish.
+These conditions exist in Okinawa, making it ideal for the production of this work.
+Mixing the resin with cinnabar makes the natural bright red lacquer of Japanese work.

-Okinawan work was highly prized and during the period of the Satsuma occupation, lacquerwork and cloth were both exported to Edo (modern-day Tokyo).
-Today, Ryukuan Lacquerware is recognised as an important cultural property by the government.
-During the 16th century the work was produced under royal supervision and sent as tribute to both China and Japan.
-Early work was largely red, with native mother-of-pearl and gold inlays.
-Black lacquerware was also produced under Satsuma control to suit the tastes of Japanese rulers and also the Chinese court.
-By the early 1800s, production was also common in private workshops, and new methods enabling mass production were developed.
+Okinawan work was highly prized, and during the period of the Satsuma occupation, lacquerwork and cloth were both exported to Edo (modern-day Tokyo).
+Today, Ryukuan Lacquerware is recognised as important cultural property by the government.
+During the 16th century, the work was produced under royal supervision and sent as tribute to both China and Japan.
+Early work was mostly red, with native mother-of-pearl and gold inlays.
+Black lacquerware was also produced under Satsuma control to suit the tastes of Japanese rulers and even the Chinese court.
+By the early 1800s, production was also common in private workshops, and new methods were enabling mass production were developed.